jamesob/jamesob.github.io/utxosnap/markdown.md

 # unsolved mysteries

 - how should this affect pruning (which is almost certainly broken atm)?
-- do we split `dbcache` down the middle?
+- split `dbcache` down the middle?
-- does this affect `ValidationInterface` clients?
+- `ValidationInterface` clients?
-  - going to bone up `txindex`?
+  - going to bungle up `txindex`?
-- on-disk block locality will be affected - how much does that matter?
+- on-disk block locality will be affected
 - `cs_main` still be locking everythang

 --